MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/data-protection-backup-recovery.md

 - [Scenario 5: Table recovery](#scenario-5-table-recovery)
 - [Scenario 6: Disk recovery](#scenario-6-disk-recovery)

-Microsoft is providing the best effort attempts to recover the data but *without* guarantees on how much data could be restored.
+Microsoft is making every effort to recover the data, but cannot guarantee the amount of data that can be restored.

 ### Scenario 1: Storage account recovery (ARM storage account recovery)